netarchivesuite/webdanica/warfile_building.md

     </dependency>
 ```
 Currently this calls for download of the phoenix-4.7.0-HBase-1.1-bin.tar.gz downloaded from https://archive.apache.org/dist/phoenix/phoenix-4.7.0-HBase-1.1/bin/
-and extracting the phoenix-4.7.0-HBase-1.1-client.jar from this distribution (is in the main folder)
+and extracting the phoenix-4.7.0-HBase-1.1-client.jar from this distribution (is in the main folder).

 and copy the phoenix-4.7.0-HBase-1.1-client.jar to webdanica-core/lib/